wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 #### Strategy {#sec_strategy}
 The strategy design pattern defines a set of interchangable algorithms, each of which are encapsulated in a class that is derived from one abstract interface parent class.
-Thanks to C++ polymorphism, the used algorithm can change during runtime.
+Thanks to C|| polymorphism, the used algorithm can change during runtime.
 Here is a basic implementation:

     struct Strategy {